mosh666/PSmediaManager/docs/modules.md

 - Avoid business logic inside UI functions; delegate to services.
 - Provide clear, short labels for option prompts.
+- Emit console output via `Write-PSmmHost` to keep analyzer suppressions centralized and to respect the interactive/CI separation baked into the wrapper.

 ## Adding a New Module